 Heavy cream, plus butter is a wonderful decadence that I like to save for great restaurant meals.
 The cream version of Fettuccine Alfredo, too me, is something I want on a winter evening,.
 Stepping out of the cold and into a beautiful, softly lit, Italian restaurant

-Coming back to reality, it’s summer time.
+Coming back to reality, it's summertime.
 And there is what seems to be an endless bounty of fresh, local, seasonal ingredients.
 Both from my own garden and beyond.
-I have, at this amazing time of year, wild BC sockeye salmon, as well as a garden bursting with fresh peas, and dill.
-So my Fettuccine Alfredo with Salmon and Peas is going to showcase the seasonal, freshness of those ingredients, instead of overpowering them with a heavy cream sauce.
+I have, at the moment, some wild sockeye salmon, as well as a garden bursting with fresh peas, and dill.
+So my Fettuccine Alfredo with Salmon and Peas is going to showcase the seasonal freshness of those ingredients, instead of overpowering them with a heavy cream sauce.

 - 1 lb dried fettuccine noodles